Tarpstone/timeline/README.md

 - Export to PNG with no quality loss (TODO maybe later keep metadata on for location?)
 - Add to appropriate albums folder by year/eventSlug
 - Run `convert-images.sh` in the folder that needs conversion to webpack
+- Add images and alt-text to db.ts, specify cover image
+- Send it